 Professor Alan Berry

 Director of the Faculty of Biological Sciences Graduate School

 Overseas students: £17,500

 The fee information above is for self-funded students.
 The fees for most of our PhD students is covered by one of the many scholarships available.
 In addition to the academic fees, some projects may require a bench fee to cover specific additional costs associated with the nature of that particular research area.
 This varies depending on the nature of the project; please consult your supervisor.

-BSc degree with 2.1 or above in a related subject (applicants with 2.2 and an MSc at merit or higher will also be eligible).
+BSc degree with 2.1 or above in a related subject.
+An MSc is not usually required for admission if you have a 2.1 at BSc level (however applicants with 2.2 and an MSc at merit or higher will also be eligible).
 Applicants from outside the UK/Ireland will also have to meet the English Language requirements below.